 While such efforts to enhance compliance are by no means self-evident and require commitment and rigorous adherence to the laws governing a company’s operations, independent contractor compliance is readily attainable in most instances.

-Companies seeking to enhance their independent contractor compliance can use IC Diagnostics™ to determine if their independent contractor/1099 relationships in New Jersey and other states are likely to satisfy the applicable federal and state tests for independent contractor status – either as presently structured, documented, and implemented, or as restructured, re-documented, or re-implemented going forward, using the proprietary tools available with IC Diagnostics™.
+Companies seeking to enhance their independent contractor compliance can use a process such as IC Diagnostics™ to determine if their independent contractor/1099 relationships in New Jersey and other states are likely to satisfy the applicable federal and state tests for independent contractor status – either as presently structured, documented, and implemented, or as restructured, re-documented, or re-implemented going forward, using the tools available with IC Diagnostics™.